esteininger/try-davi/README.md

 # Flask MVC Boilerplate
-This is a Flask MVC boilerplate that includes:

-  - Login required decorator /w redirect
-  - SQLAlchemy & MongoDB ready
-  - Models, Views, Controllers (Routes) structured via blueprints
-  - Route method (success vs error) handling
-  - Mailer class
-  - Configuration file
-  - JWT-Extended integration
+This is an application that uses machine learning technologies to connect patients via their medical bill and EOB images to appropriate patient advocates.

 ### Installation

+This app has a backend and a frontend.

-This app requires Python 3+ to run, so install that first
+The backend is Flask, which requires Python 3+ to run, so install that first

 1. Install the dependencies: